xeraa/microservice-monitoring/readme.md

 * **Metricbeat nginx**: Show the *[Metricbeat Nginx] Overview* dashboard.
 * **Metricbeat HTTP**: Show */health* and */metrics* with cURL (credentials are `admin` and `secret`).
 Then collect the same information with Metricbeat's HTTP module and show it in Kibana's Discover tab.
 * **Metricbeat JMX**: Display the same */health* and */metrics* data and its collection through JMX.
-* **Visual Builder**: Build a more advanced visualization with the Time Series Visual Builder, for example to show the heap usage in percent by calculating the `jolokia.metrics.memory.heap_usage.used` divided by `jolokia.metrics.memory.heap_usage.max`.
+* **Visual Builder**: Build a more advanced visualization with the Time Series Visual Builder, for example to show the heap usage in percent by calculating the average of `jolokia.metrics.memory.heap_usage.used` divided by the max of `jolokia.metrics.memory.heap_usage.max`.

 ![](img/heap-usage.png)